WebAssembly/design/Semantics.md

 | `i64.atomic_xchg32_u` | 4 bytes, zero-extended i32 to i64 | nop | 4 bytes, wrapped from i64 to i32 |
 | `i64.atomic_xchg` | 8 bytes | nop | 8 bytes |

-The atomic compare exchange RMW operators take three operands: a linear memory index, an expected value, and a replacement value.
+The atomic compare exchange operators take three operands: a linear memory index, an expected value, and a replacement value.
 The operators conditionally store the replacement value, but only if the loaded value matches the expected value.